ivpusic/golog/README.md

 Golog provides set of default appenders and ultra simple API for adding new ones.

 ##### Stdout
-This logger is enabled by default, so by default you should see messages in your terminal with following structure:
+This appender is enabled by default, so by default you should see messages in your terminal with following structure:
 ```
 {logger_name} {date} {level} {message}
 ```

 #### Enabling appenders
-Stdout appender is enabled by default.
+As you know stdout appender is enabled by default.
 You can enable additional appenders using ``Enable`` method of appender.

 ##### File
 ```Go